subugoe/operandi/README.md

 There is already a base scratch script which receives some arguments when executed.

 The `errorStrategy` and `maxErrors` directives inside the process block could help with the dynamic allocation of resources when a process fails due to lack of enough resources (i.e. memory).
-Consider this simple example below:
+Consider the simple example below:
 ```shell
 process binarization {
   memory { 2.GB * task.attempt }